EqualifyEverything/a11ymatrix/README.md

 # Rabbit Farm
-Selects data and sends to RabbitMQ
+Cultivates data from the database and sends them hopping to RabbitMQ queues, just like a bustling rabbit farm 🐰🌾.